 The College Access Loan is a non-need based state loan program administered by the Texas Higher Education Coordinating Board (THECB).
 The CAL loan is considered another type of Alternative loan that is intended to supplement traditional financial aid programs.
-The UTSA Office of Student Financial Aid and Enrollment Services encourages you to consider your options for Federal and State financial aid programs before applying for an alternative loan.
+Financial Aid & Scholarships encourages you to consider your options for Federal and State financial aid programs before applying for an alternative loan.

 Who can apply?